moj-analytical-services/user-guidance/source/documentation/get-started.md

 For Analytical Platform best practice, you need to follow certain guidelines.
 Bookmark the following pages and ensure you follow them before you begin using the platform:

 - [Acceptable use policy](aup.html): covers the way you should use the Analytical Platform and its associated tools and services
-- [Data and Analytical Services Directorate's (DASD) coding standards](https://moj-analytical-services.github.io/our-coding-standards/): principles outlining how you should write and review code
+- [Data and Analysis Directorates' coding standards](https://moj-analytical-services.github.io/our-coding-standards/): principles outlining how you should write and review code
 - [MoJ Analytical IT Tools Strategy](https://moj-analytical-services.github.io/moj-analytical-it-tools-strategy/): describes recommended ways of working on the Analytical Platform

 ## 2. Create Slack account